bpung05/databaseProj/README.md

     Now you should have your activate environment and all libraries installed

 ### Next is to run your app
-    In your new command window for the virtual environment change your working directory to flask_app.
+    In your new command window for the virtual environment change your working directory to the flask_app directory.
     Now run 'python app.py'.
 This will start the new server for you.
 You can navigate to the http webpage that it gives you.

     I am assuming you are using the database dump given so everything should now connect fine.